The Standard (London newspaper): 2018 redesign

-2024: from daily to weekly, with redundancies
+2024 to present

+Redundancies

 Before the COVID-19 pandemic that started in 2020, the Evening Standards daily circulation was about 800,000.
 By mid-2024, it had dropped below 300,000.
 The newspaper lost nearly £20 million in 2023.

 On 29 May 2024, the newspaper announced that it would go from a daily to weekly print publication as it was unprofitable, and become a digital first publication.
 The newspaper had dropped from about 70 to 30 pages in the preceding decade.
 The change was made by Lebedev under pressure by Sultan Muhammad Abuljadayel, who has owned a 30% stake in the Evening Standards parent company since 2018.
 On 14 June 2024, the newspaper announced it would eliminate 150 jobs.
 The redundancies included 70 editorial workers (out of 120), 40 office workers and 45 workers from the paper's printing and distribution operations at Broxbourne.
 Lebedev proposed to make statutory minimum payments plus £1,000, capped at £21,000, to those made redundant.

 On 29 July 2024, the last Friday and Monday editions had been printed, and on Thursday 19 September 2024 the last daily format edition was printed.

+Move to weekly printing

-The weekly edition was published on Thursdays from 26 September 2024 under the new name of The London Standard.
+The larger, weekly edition was first published on Thursdays from 26 September 2024 under the new name of The London Standard.
+The relaunch has been described as difficult and had been met with some criticism in that the editorial output gravitated towards arts and culture and less reporting on London news.

+It was revealed by Press Gazette on 20 January 2026 that the The Independent website will take over the running of the Standard website on 1 March, with several staff from the Standard set to transfer to the Independent.
+The Standard newspaper will remain in print, with 25 staff members out of 75 retained to work on the newspaper, with the rest either transferring to the Independent or leaving the business.
+According to The Daily Telegraph in February, the transfer to The Independent has been delayed following several board resignations.